Universite-Gustave-Eiffel/I-Simpa/Docs/tutorial_Elmia_hall.rst

 .. important::

-	If not already done, we suggest you to follow the two previous tutorials, before the present tutorial:
+	If not already done, we suggest you to follow the previous tutorial, before the present tutorial:

 	- `Study of a teaching room`_